aws-samples/sagemaker-studio-mlflow-integration/README.md

 ```

 ### Accessing the MLflow UI
-Before accessing the MLflow UI, we need to ensure the the first build got executed.
+Before accessing the MLflow UI, we need to ensure the the first build got successfully executed.
 Navigate to the Amplify console, and select the `MLflow-UI` app that we have created.
 Then execute the first build as shown in Fig. 4.